How to Change Drive Letter on Windows 11, 10, 8, or 7?

 Step 3.
 Right-click on a volume and select the “Change Drive Letters and Paths” option.

 Step 5.
-From the following window, you can assign a new drive letter for your existing partition.
+From the following window, you can assign a new drive letter to your existing partition.

 Once you complete the above steps, you should change the drive letter of your existing partition in Windows 11/10/8/7.